 Vatnajökull National Park is the largest national park in Iceland and stretches from the southeastern part of the country all the way to Ásbyrgi in the north.
 This enormous area protects all natural wonders surrounding Vatnajökull glacier.
 It contains many popular locations such as, but not limited to, Jökulsárlón (Glacier Lagoon), Fjallsárlón, Fellsfjara (Diamond Beach), Ásbyrgi, Dettifoss, Selfoss, Askja, Langisjór, Eldgjá, and many other locations.
 A complete map of the whole Vatnajökull National Park is available on their website.

-As per July 2024, for recreational use, a drone permit is no longer required.
+For recreational use, a drone permit is no longer required.
 However, it is required to follow these guidelines, whilst also keeping in mind restricted areas:

 - Flight times should be kept to a minimum and flights should be avoided during the area’s busiest times of day.
 A drone must never be flown near or over people, unless approval has been obtained (e.g. in organized group tours).
 Disturbing the experience of tranquillity, guest safety and personal privacy should be avoided.